git-moss/DrivenByMossWiki/Akai-APC40-&-APC40mkII.md

 # Tracks

 * **8 faders** - Change volume of selected 8 tracks.
+* Press Shift and move Volume Fader to move the fader to the current value of the matching track.
+On the screen you get information if you need to move it up or down.
 * **Master fader** - Change volume of master fader
 * **Activator buttons** - Un-/mute the specific track
 * **Solo buttons** - Un-/solo the specific track